arkency/posts/posts/2014-11-09-dont-forget-about-eager-load-when-extending-autoload.md

 Don't confuse _eager loading of code_ with _eager loding of active record objects_
 which [we also happen to have an article about](/2013/12/rails4-preloading/).
-The numenclature they use is similar but they mean completely different things.
+The nomenclature they use is similar but they mean completely different things.

 ## Would you like to continue learning more?